-Because this was such a great experience for me and I cannot return in 2013 because I will be out of high school, I could however, attend National Catholic Collegiate Conference (NCCC).
-People out of high school would be invited to participate in this first-ever event.
-NCCC participants will join NCYC participants for the NCYC opening session and closing Mass, in Indiana's Lucas Oil Stadium for NCYC participants, but everything in between will be a unique and powerful faith experience designed just for young adults post high school - 24 years old.
+This was such a great experience for me.
+I cannot return to NCYC in 2013 because I will be out of high school, but I could attend the National Catholic Collegiate Conference (NCCC).
+People out of high school will be invited to participate in this second-ever event, also in Indianapolis.
+NCCC participants will join NCYC participants for the NCYC opening session and closing Mass, in Indianapolis' Lucas Oil Stadium, but, according to a diocesan website, "everything in between will be a unique and powerful faith experience designed just for young adults, post-high school to 24 years old."

 I look forward to the future and remain ecstatic to return to grow and learn more than what I did this year.